Q. Does every business with 50 or more employees pay a penalty if they don’t offer “affordable, comprehensive” health insurance?

 Employer doesn’t offer coverage at all

-If an employer with 50 or more FTE employees doesn’t offer coverage to at least 95 percent of FTE employees, the potential penalty is $2,700 per full-time employee in 2021 (that amount started at $2,000, but it’s indexed for inflation; see question 55 in this IRS FAQ), although the first 30 employees aren’t counted in the calculation.
+If an employer with 50 or more FTE employees doesn’t offer coverage to at least 95% of FTE employees, the potential penalty is $2,700 per full-time employee in 2021 (that amount started at $2,000, but it’s indexed for inflation; see question 55 in this IRS FAQ), although the first 30 employees aren’t counted in the calculation.
 So if an employer has 65 FTE employees, doesn’t offer coverage, and at least one employee gets coverage in the exchange with a premium subsidy, the employer would owe a $94,500 penalty for 2021.
 The calculation is: (65-30) x 2,700 = 94,500.

-And similarly, if none of the employees obtain coverage in the exchange despite being eligible for subsidies, the penalty would not be triggered.
+Similarly, if none of the employees obtain coverage in the exchange despite being eligible for subsidies, the penalty would not be triggered.
 But that’s probably also very unlikely, given how much publicity the ACA has received for the last several years.

 Coverage unaffordable, or too skimpy